 - Splash of red wine, for deglazing, OR vegetable broth

-- 5 cups low-sodium vegetable broth, OR 5 cups water plus 2 vegan bouillon cubes
+- 5 cups low-sodium vegetable broth, OR 5 cups water and 2 vegan bouillon cubes

 - 2 teaspoons dried basil